MaryamHaghighat/PathProfiler/common/README.md

 * `read_region(location, level, tile_size, normalize=True, downsample_level_0=False)` <br>
-Return RBG image and alpha channel (RGB, A) of the region of the interest (ROI).
+Returns a tuple of pixel data and alpha mask of the region of the interest (ROI) at the specified level.

 ```
 Parameters: